- Homelands

 About me

-María José Gonzálvez is a researcher and educator specialising in African literature written in Spanish and inclusive, critically engaged language education.
-She teaches Spanish language and literature at the University of Westminster and the Cervantes Institute in London.
+María José Gonzálvez is a researcher and educator specialising in literature and inclusive, critically engaged language education.
+With over 30 years of teaching experience, she currently teaches Spanish language and literature at the University of Westminster and the Cervantes Institute in London.
+She is completing a PhD in Comparative Literature at the University of Alcalá (Spain), where her doctoral work examines diaspora, migration, and identity in African literature written in Spanish through decolonial and intersectional lenses.

 She also curates public literary events, including Intercultural Dialogues through African Literatures with the author Ángela Nzambi at the London Spanish Book & Zine Fair.
 María José is a member of ELEUK, Casa África, Fringe/Urban Fringes, and HomeLands, reflecting her commitment to bridging research, pedagogy, and intercultural dialogue.